-In this spirit, as all are aware, that it has been advocated, since 2000, the creation of the South Atlantic Whale Sanctuary, embraced by the majority of the IWC members.
-It is also worthy of note that the SAWS co-sponsors are members of the Zone of Peace and Cooperation of the South Atlantic (ZPCSA), established in 1986 by the United Nations General Assembly through Resolution 41/11.
-The establishment of whale sanctuaries in accordance with the rules of the ICRW is, therefore, entirely consistent with current practices regarding marine conservation worldwide, and has the potential to enhance socially important activities such as research and public education, particularly in developing countries.
+It is also worthy of note that the SAWS co-sponsors are all members of the Zone of Peace and Cooperation of the South Atlantic (ZPCSA), established in 1986 by the United Nations General Assembly through Resolution 41/11.
+The ZPCSA Ministerial Meeting held in Uruguay, in 2013, issued the Declaration of Montevideo, which, in its paragraph 93, reaffirms the support of all Member States of the Zone to the establishment of the SAWS.
+In the same manner, the Member States of the Community of Portuguese Language Countries (CPLC) have formally renewed their support to the SAWS in the CPLC Ministerial Declaration, signed in New York on September 2015.

+The establishment of whale sanctuaries in accordance with the rules of the ICRW is, therefore, in line with the application of the Precautionary Principle established in the Principle 15 of the 1992 UNCED Rio Declaration.
+In addition, it is entirely consistent with current practices regarding marine conservation worldwide and has the potential to enhance socially important activities such as research and public education, particularly in developing countries.